-Viognier and Ethic Food
+Viognier and Ethnic Food

-Viognier’s tropical fruit flavours shine when paired with fruit dishes, such as a tangy fruity barbecue sauce, mango chutney, plum sauce, or pineapple salsa.
+Viognier’s tropical fruit flavours shine when paired with fruit dishes, such as a tangy, fruity barbecue sauce, mango chutney, plum sauce, or pineapple salsa.
 You want to stay away from sharper acidic sauces, such as raspberry vinaigrette.

 Best Wine for the Holidays

 This is also a great wine to have on its own with a few appetizers.
 Salty and fatty snacks such as Cashews, beer nuts, and Macadamia nuts will keep you happy with this wine.
-Chicken Satay, and cured meats are great as well.
+Chicken Satay and cured meats are great as well.

-What Not To Pair
+What Not To Pair with Viognier

 Since Viognier is such a bold wine, it won’t go very well with lighter fare as it will overpower the food.
+And while Viognier is great with fish or seafood like mussels or scallops, it’s not great with fishy or oily fish like sardines, mackerel, and anchovies.

 Viognier is also terrible with tart foods, such as herbs, olives, capers and green vegetables.
 You really would not want to pair this with a vinaigrette based salad.